foweyarttrail/foweyarttrail.github.io/README.md

 `exhibitors` : a list of exhibitors - be a bit careful here

-### each exhibitor is started with a `- name:` everything up to the next `- name:` or the end of the file is about that exhibitor
+### an exhibitor is started with a `- name:` everything up to the next `- name:` or the end of the file is about that exhibitor

 `  - name` : Their name

 `type`: The type of work they do (e.g. Oil Painting)

 `description`: a description of them and their work

 `email` : Their email address

 `telephone` : Their telephone number

 `website` : Their website - include the https://

 `image` : an image that you've uploaded (into the images folder)